-Of the individuals in full-time residential care in 2012 and 2017 0.2 per cent were recorded as privately funded.
+14 Of the individuals in full-time residential care in 2012 and 2017, 0.2 per cent were recorded as privately funded.

 Figure 12 illustrates the support level required by those in full-time residential care in 2012 and 2017.
-Approximately 54 per cent of those in residential care in both years required a high or intensive level of support.
-The only support category which experienced an increase over the period was intensive support which increased from 143 (1.8 per cent) in 2012 to 383 (5.1 per cent) in 2017.
-However, when examined as a proportion of NIDD registrations, the rate of use of full-time residential care with high or intensive support has decreased for almost all age groups.
+Approx. 54 per cent of those in residential care in both years required a high or intensive level of support.
+The only support category that experienced an increase over the period was intensive support, which increased from 143 (1.8 per cent) in 2012 to 383 (5.1 per cent) in 2017.
+15 When examined as a proportion of NIDD registrations, the rate of use of high-or-intensive-support fulltime residential care increased for almost all age groups under 50 years and decreased for those over 50 years.